If you’re a massive tea fan or trying to enhance your medicinal cabinet on a budget, consider establishing a tea garden.

 - Promotes healthy hair and skin

-Beware Mint takes over after it is planted in the soil.
+Beware, Mint takes over after it is planted in the soil.
 It’ll grow everywhere.
-To prevent this from happening I make the hole to accommodate a pot.
-I place the pot in the garden and then plant mint in the pot.
+To prevent this from happening, I make the hole to accommodate a pot.
+I place the pool in the garden and then plant Mint.
 So the roots will be contained.

 Chamomile appears like wild daisies, providing an elegant touch to your garden.
-It’s not just a pretty face they are also perfect to drink tea.
-The herb has a grassy apple taste that’s delightful with a little honey.
+It’s not just a pretty face.
+They are also perfect for drinking tea.
+The herb has a sweet grassy apple taste with a bit of honey.
 Chamomile grows large and tall and requires plenty of room.
-It prefers full sun but requires plenty of water in the summertime.
+It prefers full sun but needs plenty of water in the summertime.